 1 9 5 2 – 1 9 5 6 (USA)

-The show was hosted by Dr Frances Horwich (pictured above), a plump, grandmotherly-looking woman, who was head of the education department at Roosevelt College in Chicago, and who was affectionately known as ‘Miss Frances’ to her young fans.
+The show was hosted by Dr Frances Horwich (pictured above), a plump, grandmotherly-looking woman, who was affectionately known as ‘Miss Frances’ to her young fans.

-The well-loved Miss Frances, who never talked down to her young viewers and always spoke with a gentle, calm voice, retired from television.
+The well-loved Miss Frances – who never talked down to her young viewers and always spoke with a gentle, calm voice – retired from television.
 Sge died of congestive heart failure on 22 July 2001 at the age of 94.

 Dr Frances Horwich